juri/dear-diary/README.md

 ### Displaying a diary entry

 The subcommand `show`, i.e. `ddiary show`, will display one entry.
 You can select the entry with a date, as displayed in `ddiary list`, or with a number, as shown in `ddiary show -e` or `ddiary show -E`.
+Without any extra parameters `show` will display the latest entry.

 ## License